World Cup 2018: Odds and Predictions for Saturday Quarter-Final Matches

 Population per #WorldCup quarter-finalist 🇧🇷Brazil: 210.8 million 🇷🇺Russia: 143.9 million 🇫🇷France: 65.2 million 🏴England: 53.0 million 🇧🇪Belgium: 11.4 million 🇸🇪Sweden: 9.9 million 🇭🇷Croatia: 4.1 million 🇺🇾Uruguay: 3.4 million via @DMerken

-This head-to-head is an interesting one in that Russia have already shown, in beating Spain, they can implement a frustrating defence against a passing team based on hard work, which works against Croatia.
+This head-to-head is interesting in that Russia have already shown, in beating Spain, they can implement a frustrating defensive game against a passing team based on hard work.

-Except Zlatko Dalic's men have the alternative weapons to change their approach that Spain perhaps don't, with forwards Mario Mandzukic and Ante Rebic also impressing en route to the last eight.
+However, Zlatko Dalic's men have the weapons to change their approach that Spain perhaps didn't, with versatile forwards Mario Mandzukic and Ante Rebic impressing en route to the last eight.

-Reuters showed Russia have some animal fortune-tellers of their own that predicted the hosts to advance, though it's likely they come undone against arguably the best team left in the competition:
+Reuters showed Russia have some animal fortune-tellers of their own that predicted the hosts will advance, though it's likely they come undone against arguably the best team left in the competition:

 Reuters Top News @Reuters